abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 in our mental worlds but we can take the opportunity, even while working or walking from one place to another, to broaden the focus a bit.
-This helps to create a little more space in the mind and body without drifting off into a nether world.
+This helps to create a little more space in the mind and body without drifting off into the aether .
 It reminds me of something Ajahn Sumedho used to say, possibly quoting Ajahn Chah: “Oftentimes we think of the mind as being within the body.
 We have this body and inside it is the mind.
 But it may be even more skillful to consider that the body is